AppsFlyer/donkey/README.md

 Every server needs to be able to serve static resources such as HTML, JavaScript, or image files.
-In Donkey, you configure how to serve static files by providing a `:resources` map when initializing the server.
+In Donkey, you configure how to serve static files by providing a `:resources` map when creating the server.
 An example is worth a thousand words:

 ```clojure
 :resources {:enable-caching               true